dlepaux/realtime-bpm-analyzer/docs/guide/performance.md

 ## Performance Checklist

 - ✅ Use `getBiquadFilter()` for better detection
-- ✅ Choose appropriate analysis strategy
+- ✅ Choose appropriate analysis mode
 - ✅ Set reasonable `stabilizationTime` for continuous analysis
 - ✅ Clean up AudioContext and nodes when done
 - ✅ Throttle UI updates to 1 update/second